 During the championships and at the conclusion of the competition, the host sports information director, media coordinator or designee is responsible for reporting official results to the NCAA official website.
-Please e-mail a copy of results to ncaa-content@turner.com, arospond@ncaa.org Please be sure to submit all information in the following manner:
+Please e-mail a copy of results to ncaa-content@turner.com, mliddane@ncaa.org and redmonson@ncaa.org.
+Please be sure to submit all information in the following manner:

-- Send the information to ncaa-content@turner.com, arospond@ncaa.org, - Specify the sport (Division, Championship, Round) in the SUBJECT area. - Paste the text directly into an e-mail or send e-mail as an attachment in an MS Word document or Windows Notepad text document. - Please convert photos to JPEG format and attach to the e-mail.
+• Send the information to ncaa-content@turner.com, mliddane@ncaa.org and redmonson@ncaa.org

+- Specify the sport (Division, Championship, Round) in the SUBJECT area. - Paste the text directly into an e-mail or send e-mail as an attachment in an MS Word document or Windows Notepad text document. - Please convert photos to JPEG format and attach to the e-mail.